 Now, after you have been walked through the monthly expenses per different categories and different locations in Finland (we took the country average media), you are in a good position to wrap your mind around it and decide for yourself how the cost levels are in Finland.
 Of course, before arriving at an objective conclusion, you would need to have all the information concerning your expected salary range and income.
 We make sure to specify the salary level for each of our open positions.
 You can check them here.

-If you want to know more about taxes and how the taxation system works in Finland, you can check out our next blog post.
+If you want to know more about taxes and how the taxation system works in Finland, you can check out our blog post here.